alshai/pfbwt-f/README.md

 - Intermediary files, parse-related files and the final BWT will be prepended with `<output prefix>`

 - To use memory mapping, use `-M` option.

+- To generate the SA, use the `-s` option

 - To also generate a marker array (details to come soon), use the `-m` option.